ntclark/PostScript/PostScriptInterpreter/Readme.md

 However, creating PDF files is **only one** possibility enabled by PostScript sources.

+### PostScript rendering

+This project was built to *display*, or "render" PostScript sources exactly as they would look if they *were* transformed to PDF.

+In fact, you may not want PDF at all, maybe you just want to paint the document in some Windows application window.
+No need to go to the extra, significantly complex, step of creating a PDF file, and then use some other tool, like pdfium, to display it.
+I've worked with pdfium hosting
+PDF documents in a series of web pages using the MSHTML, or WebView tool.
+Though powerful, it is by no means trivial.

+With this PS Interpreter as an embedable COM object it is very easy to render the output of a Postscript printer ('.ps files) in any windows application you may be developing.
+All you need is a device context to point the rendering too.
+And, *that* could be one from a physical printer for that matter.

+For guidance on rendering PostScript in a Windows application, see the [Host PostScript](../HOstPostscript) project in this repository.

+## Analyzing data in/from PDF files

 Often I see talk of the need to analyze and/or otherwise scrape or pull data from '.PDF files.
-I see it all the time: "extract this or that from our PDF files" in proposals for contract work.
+I see it all the time: "extract this or that from our PDF files", for example, in proposals for contract work.

-Well, why not think upstream just a bit, and rather than actually create a 'PDF file and *then* do your analysis on *that*, instead, let the PS interpreter spit out the data you're looking *while* the PostScript language is being parsed by *this* interpreter?
+Well, why not think upstream just a bit, and rather than actually create a 'PDF file and *then* do your analysis on *that*, instead, let the PS interpreter spit out the information you're looking *while* the PostScript language is being parsed by a smart, and more advanced, interpreter, such as this one?

 How can this particular repository help you do that ?
 Why, with COM (Component Object Model) Event interfaces naturally.

-To learn more of this, please checkout the information about [interfaces](./Sources/COM%20Events) in this system.
+To learn more of this, please checkout the information about [event interfaces](./Sources/COM%20Events) in this system.

 # Note: